flatironinstitute/sciware/34_PyPackaging/main.md

 - So first we edit `sys.path`...

-Bet you never have these issues with packages you install by `pip`.
+Do you have these issues with packages you install by `pip`?

-You just `import ThePackage` and it Just Works.
+No. You `import ThePackage` and it Just Works.

 Running your own code should be that simple too.

-What we'll show you today helps get you ready for *distributing* your work on a package archive like PyPI.
-But we'll leave the fine details of that for a future Sciware about distributing code (already in planning).
+What we'll show today helps get you ready for *distributing* your work on a package archive like PyPI.

+But we'll leave the fine details of that for a future Sciware about distributing code.

-For today, we just want you to be able to `import` your code as easily as you do someone else's.
+For today, we just want you to be able to `import` your own code as easily as you do someone else's.